Installing IDA Application(v3.x, v2.x)

 <ssl id="defaultSSLConfig" keyStoreRef="defaultKeyStore" trustDefaultCerts="true" sslProtocol="TLSv1.2"/>

 Liberty supports Advanced Encryption Standard (AES) encryption for passwords that are stored in the server.xml file.
-In Liberty installation bin folder you can use securityUtility command to encrypt your password.
+In the Liberty installation bin folder, you can use the securityUtility command to encrypt your password.

 ./securityUtility encode password

-More information about encrypt, please refer to SecurityUtility Command.
+More information about encryption, please refer to SecurityUtility Command.

-In Liberty installation bin folder you can use below command to start the server.
+In the Liberty installation bin folder, you can use the below command to start the server.

 ./server start SERVER_NAME

-In addition, you could customize the Liberty environment with jvm.optioins as optional step Customize JVM options by using jvm.options files.
+In addition, you could customize the Liberty environment with jvm.options as an optional step Customize JVM options by using jvm.options files.

 • Create a text file named jvm.options.
-Copy it to path_to_liberty/wlp/usr/servers/yourservername directory.
+Copy it to the path_to_liberty/wlp/usr/servers/yourservername directory.

 Update heap size setting

-Add below to jvm.options. e.g set the maximum heap size to 1024m
+Add the below to jvm.options, e.g., set the maximum heap size to 1024m.

 • -Xmx1024m

-If the heap size is not big enough, IDA checkstyle may crash with out-of-memory exception throwed, increase the heap size and restart server can fix this issue.
+If the heap size is not big enough, IDA checkstyle may crash with an out-of-memory exception thrown.
+Increasing the heap size and restarting the server can fix this issue.

 Support http proxy

-We might need proxy server to visit the application,the proxy settings can be passd to the runtime via the JAVA_OPTS environment variable.
+We might need a proxy server to visit the application.
+The proxy settings can be passed to the runtime via the JAVA_OPTS environment variable.

-• Add following lines to jvm.options based on your acutal proxy setting.
+• Add the following lines to jvm.options based on your actual proxy setting.
 You can change https to http as well.

 -Dhttps.proxyHost=host